-(A) Minimum Landscape Requirements for Single-Family Residential Properties.

-- 1. The minimum planting requirements per single-family lot: - (a) Three trees of two different species per unit, where possible located in the front of the lot including swale area. - (b) Ten shrubs per unit. - (c) Two accent plants per unit. - 2.
+- (A) Minimum Landscape Requirements for Single-Family and Mobile-Home Residential Properties. - 1.
+The minimum planting requirements per single-family lot: - (a) Three trees of two different species per unit, where possible located in the front of the lot including swale area. - (b) Ten shrubs per unit. - (c) Two accent plants per unit. - 2.
 Swale trees shall be located in the swale area or boulevard strip between the road's edge and the sidewalks.
 The trees shall be planted to ensure that there is adequate root and canopy space upon maturity.
 Root barriers shall be installed, if, in the opinion of the City licensed landscape arborist or professional landscape inspector, they shall be required to allow for future controlled growth. - 3.
-For all lots larger than 8,000 square feet in area, additional trees and shrubs shall be provided at the rate of one tree and three shrubs every 3,000 square feet of lot area; however there shall be no more than ten trees and 30 shrubs required per acre. - 4.
-The complete site area shall be landscaped in accordance with the approved site plan.
-For residential properties over 10,000 square feet, the area in excess may be plugged, sprigged, or seeded. - 5.
-The owner of an existing nonconforming single- family residence, under this subsection, may apply for mitigation pursuant to 155.680. - (B) Minimum Landscape Requirements for Multi-Family Residential Properties. - 1.
-All landscape areas shall be installed according to the approved site plan. - Multifamily properties shall comply with the following minimum requirements: (a) Shrubs: - i.
-Twenty-five per unit (first floor); - ii.
-Five additional shrubs per unit (second and third floors); and - iii.
-No additional shrubs required for units above fourth floor. - (b) Trees: - i.
-One and one-half canopy trees per unit (first floor); - ii.
-One additional canopy tree per unit (second floor);
+For all lots larger than 8,000 square feet in area, additional trees and shrubs shall be provided at the rate of one tree and three shrubs every 3,000 square feet of lot area; however there shall be no more than ten trees and 30 shrubs required per acre. - The complete site area shall be landscaped in accordance with the approved site plan.
+For residential properties over 10,000 square feet, the area in excess may be plugged, sprigged, or seeded. - The owner of an existing nonconforming single- family residence, under this subsection, may apply for mitigation pursuant to 155.680. - 6.
+Mobile Homes shall have the following Minimum Landscape Requirements: - (a) One tree per unit, where possible located in the front of the lot. - (b) Ten shrubs per unit. - (B) Minimum Landscape Requirements for Multi-Family Residential Properties. - 1.
+All landscape areas shall be installed according to the approved site plan. - 2.
+Multifamily properties shall comply with the following minimum requirements: - (a) Shrubs: - Twenty-five per unit (first floor); - ii.
+Five additional shrubs per unit (second and third floors); and